HigherOrderCO/HVM/HOW.md

 Imagine never being able to copy anything!
 Therefore, real languages must find a way to let their users replicate values, without impacting the features they desire, all while avoiding these expensive clones.
-In previous languages, the solution has almost always been the use of references.
+In previous languages, the solution has almost always been the use of references of some sort.

 For example, Haskell is lazy.
-To avoid "cloning computations", it implements thunks, which are nothing but *memoized references* to shared expressions.
+To avoid "cloning computations", it implements thunks, which are nothing but *memoized references* to shared expressions, allowing the `(2 * 2)` example above to be cached.
+This solution, though, breaks down when there are lambdas.
+Similarly
 Rust is GC-free, so every object has only one "owner".
 To avoid too much cloning, it implements a complex *shared references* system, based on borrows.
 Finally, parallel languages require mutexes and atomics to synchronize accesses to *shared references*.
-In other words, references saved the world by letting us avoid these evil clones, and that's great... right?
-Right? *awkward silence*
+In other words, references saved the world by letting us avoid these evil clones, and that's great... right? *awkward silence*

 > clone wasn't the impostor

 References. **They** ruin everything.
 They're the reason Rust is so hard to use.
 They're the reason parallel programming is so complex.
-They're the reason Haskell isn't optimal.
-Yes, that's right!
-Thunks break down when they have free variables, demanding a whole de-sharing system that allows the glorious GHC to be beaten by a 1-month-old prototype in the same class of programs it should thrive in.
+They're the reason Haskell isn't optimal, since thunks can't share computations that have free variables (i.e., any expression inside lambdas).
+They're why a 1-month-old prototype beats GHC in the same class of programs it should thrive in.
 It isn't GHC's fault.
 References are the real culprits.

 ### HVM's solution: lofi and chill with clones